jacklandrin/jacklandrin.github.io/_posts/Blogs/post/2018/2018-07-09-ios-memory-management.md

 ![](/assets/img/images/ios-autorelease-pool.jpg)

-In the MRC, we can use `autorelease` method put a object in the autorelease pool.
+In the MRR, we can use `autorelease` method put a object in the autorelease pool.
 The `autorelease` method is different with `release` method mentioned in previous chapter. `release` is called immediately; decrementing `retainCount` by 1 and calling dealloc if it becomes zero.

 Apple documents about [Run Loops](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Multithreading/RunLoopManagement/RunLoopManagement.html#//apple_ref/doc/uid/10000057i-CH16-SW23).